 When you start the Photini editor it displays a GUI (graphical user interface) as shown below.
 The exact appearance will depend on your operating system and window manager preferences, but the same functional elements should be present.
+(The appearance can be altered by setting a different style, see the configuration section for more detail.)

 The Photini editor GUI has two main areas.
 The upper part has a set of tabs to select different functions.
 The lower part is an image selector that is common to all the tabs.
 In between the two is a divider that can be dragged with the mouse to change the relative sizes of the two parts.
 The overall size of the window can also be changed by dragging its edges or corners with the mouse.